George Metesky: 1951–1956

-True to his word, Metesky planted no bombs between 1941 and 1951, choosing instead to send letters and postcards to police stations, newspapers, private citizens and Con Edison.
-Investigators studying the penciled, block-lettered messages noted that the letters G and Y had an odd shape, possibly indicating a European education.
+Some bombs came with notes, but the note never revealed a motive, or a reason for choosing that particular location.
 The long hiatus since the last bomb and the improved construction techniques of the first new bomb led investigators to believe that the bomber had served in the military.

 For his new wave of bombings, Metesky mainly chose public buildings as targets, bombing several of them multiple times.
-Bombs were left in phone booths, storage lockers and restrooms in public buildings including Grand Central Terminal (five times), Pennsylvania Station (five times), Radio City Music Hall (three times), the New York Public Library (twice), the Port Authority Bus Terminal (twice) and the RCA Building, as well as in the New York City Subway.
+Bombs were left in phone booths, storage lockers and restrooms in public buildings including Grand Central Terminal (five times), Pennsylvania Station (five times), Radio City Music Hall (thrice), the New York Public Library (twice), the Port Authority Bus Terminal (twice) and the RCA Building, as well as in the New York City Subway.
 Metesky also bombed movie theaters, where he cut into seat upholstery and slipped his explosive devices inside.

 1951

 On March 29, the first Metesky bomb of the new wave, and also the first Metesky bomb to explode, startled commuters in Grand Central Terminal but injured no one.
 It had been dropped into a sand urn near the Grand Central Oyster Bar & Restaurant on the terminal's lower level.
 In April, Metesky's next bomb exploded without injury in a telephone booth in the New York Public Library.
 In August a phone-booth bomb exploded without injury at Grand Central.

 Police dismissed the event as the work of "boys or pranksters".
 The New York Times reported the event in the following day's issue, though only with a three-paragraph brief at the bottom of page 24.

 Metesky next planted a bomb that exploded without injury in a phone booth at the Consolidated Edison headquarters building at 4 Irving Place.
 He also mailed one bomb, which did not explode, to Consolidated Edison from White Plains, New York.